 Spirit & Place mission, which is to catalyze civic engagement through creative collaborations among the arts, humanities, and religion.

 What types of events does the festival want?

 We want breath-taking creativity.
 We want "never-seen-before" programs that illuminate the annual theme.
 We want dynamic and interactive programs that engage the senses.
 We want events that bring together diverse ideas and people.
-We want you to collaborate with another organization, preferably outside your discipline.
+We want you to collaborate with another organization, preferably outside your discipline and to use the arts, humanities, and/or religion as a vehicle to express your ideas.
 We want people to walk away from your event with the ability to change their life and the life of their community.